mikaelpatel/Cosa/README.md

 driver for the Nordic Semiconductor NRF24L01+ chip, which allows low-power wireless communication of up to 2 Mbps in the 2.4GHz band.

 The goal of this project is to provide an efficient programming platform for rapid prototyping of "Internet-of-things"-devices.
 Unfortunately Cosa is not a beginners entry level programming platform, though following some of the design patterns in Cosa will help beginners build more complex small scale embedded systems with richer concurrency and low power consumption.

+The projects main principle of evolution is iterative with many rewrites and refactoring.
+With that said this phase of the project will require users to align with the interface changes.
+When interfaces become stable the project will switch to a normal release style.

 Please follow the development of this project on [blogspot](http://cosa-arduino.blogspot.se/) and on the [Arduino